radiantlogic-v8/documentation-new/documentation/command-line-configuration-guide/security-commands.md

 This command, if enabled, forces users to use the LDIFZ format when exporting an LDIF file.

+>[!note]
->**NOTE – enabling this property requires an LDIFZ encryption key to first be defined.**
+>Enabling this property requires an LDIFZ encryption key to first be defined.

 **Usage:**
 <br>`set-secure-ldif-export -enable <enable> [-instance <instance>]`